Policy Learning under Endogeneity Using Instrumental Variables: Encouragement Rules with An Instrument

-Finally, we demonstrate that our binary formulation of encouragement rules nests treatment assignment rules that directly assign individuals to a certain treatment status as a special case.
+Finally, I demonstrate that the binary formulation of encouragement rules nests as a special case treatment rules that directly assign individuals to a certain treatment status.
 Suppose that $\alpha_0$ and $\alpha_1$ satisfy

-so that $\alpha_1(Z)$ and $\alpha_0(Z)$ create perfectly strong incentives and disincentives to be in the treated state ($D=1$), respectively, across heterogeneous covariate values.
-In this case, encouragement rules are effectively treatment assignment rules: $D(\boldsymbol{\alpha}^\pi(X,Z))=\pi(X,Z)$.\footnote{In this case, $Z$ is redundant as a targeting variable.} Therefore, Corollary \ref{representationbinary} provides a representation of the social welfare criterion for treatment assignment rules via the MTE function:
+so that $\alpha_1$ (resp. $\alpha_0$) creates perfectly strong incentives (resp. disincentives) to be in the treated state ($D=1$) across heterogeneous covariate values.
+In this case, encouragement rules are effectively treatment rules: $D(\boldsymbol{\alpha}^\pi(X,Z))=\pi(X,Z)$.\footnote{In this case, $Z$ is redundant as a targeting variable.} Therefore, Corollary \ref{representationbinary} provides a representation of the social welfare criterion for treatment rules via the MTE function:

 This representation coincides with Theorem 1 of \citet{sasaki2020welfare}.
 However, such powerful manipulations are hard to justify in practice.
-For example, consider a selection of the form $D=1\{Z\geq \tilde{U}\}$ with $\tilde{U}$ having full support on $\mathbb{R}$ and a manipulation of the form $\alpha_d(z)=z+a_d$ for $d=0,1$.
-Then, we need to set $a_1=\infty$ and $a_0=-\infty$ to induce full compliance.
+For example, consider a selection of the form $D=1\{Z\geq \tilde{U}\}$ with $\tilde{U}$ having full support on $\mathbb{R}$ and a manipulation of the form $\alpha_d(x,z)=z+a_d$ for $d=0,1$.
+Then, one needs to set $a_1=\infty$ and $a_0=-\infty$ to induce full compliance.
+Indeed, in Section 3 of \citet{sasaki2020welfare}, they recognize that the presumption of full compliance under the treatment assignment will be rationalized in extreme circumstances such as strong legal power or a large amount of resources held by the policymaker.